slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 And helped write their almost-million-dollar grant, including coming up with, proposing, and teaching some of the main ideas, uncredited.
 -->

-Not only is that contribution uncredited, since I'm not credited as an author on the grants, but the money did not go to me in any way.
+I'm not even credited as an author on the grants, let alone paid anything proportional to my contribution.

 That’s a lot of money I helped bring into their institution, an institution that also, independently, happens to be responsible for coerced permanent damage against me, literal torture and blatant abuse, <!--that I did the maximum amount of work possible for,--> and having paid me less than minimum wage.<!-- for all of it.-->

-Just to put this into perspective, the debt I had to pay off to them, >$20,000, is a huge-fuck-ton of money drawn from minimum wage savings.
+Just to put this into perspective, the debt I had to pay off to them, >$20,000, is a huge-fuck-ton of money drawn from less than minimum wage savings.

 ## Chris Kanan